infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_robust_ios.md

 # Robust guidelines for iOS

-Content must be robust enough that it can be interpreted by a wide variety of mobile devices including those which use accessibility features.
+Content must be robust enough that it can be interpreted by a wide variety of mobile devices, including those which use accessibility features.

 ## Compatible